chirmstream/unraid-templates/seafile-12/seafile-12_guide.md

     and add ``CSRF_TRUSTED_ORIGINS = ["https://seafile.example.tld"]`` to the bottom of ``seahub_settings.py``, where ``seafile.example.tld`` is your domain.
 Credit to GusFit on reddit for this [fix](https://www.reddit.com/r/unRAID/comments/1f4ebke/guide_for_installing_the_latest_version_of/?share_id=KqhG1zJ_OS02tbUWIEVL8&utm_content=2&utm_medium=ios_app&utm_name=ioscss&utm_source=share&utm_term=1).

 * ``AxiosError`` When creating wikis.
 Seafile 12 brought a new wiki feature, however it is dependant on SeaDoc, which is a seperate container without which, will create the ``AxiosError``.
 I have not tested or tried to setup SeaDoc on unRAID, so if you want to do this you'll be on your own.
 Personally, I have OnlyOffice integrated into my Seafile instance so I've never needed to setup SeaDoc.
 If anyone does get it working, I'd be glad to setup a template for you if you'd like.
+Please see official [SeaDoc Manual](https://manual.seafile.com/latest/extension/setup_seadoc/#deploy-seadoc-standalone).

 ## Advanced